shundhammer/qdirstat/doc/stats/Overflow-Area.md

 The upper pie chart shows that information graphically.
 It's no big deal, really.

-But P98..P100 in this case means cutting off from 5.3 MB to 31.1 MB, so it's a really wide part of the x axis that gets cut off; to show that all, it would need to be more than 6 times as wide.
+But P98..P100 in this case means cutting off from 5.3 MiB to 31.1 MiB, so it's a really wide part of the x axis that gets cut off; to show that all, it would need to be more than 6 times as wide.
 If scaled to the same window width, that would mean that the meaningful part of the histogram would only be 1/6 of the